UPDATE: Texas Thursday coronavirus report

-The Texas Department of State Health Services is now reporting 369,826 coronavirus cases in the state as of Friday, adding a total of 8,701 to the count today.
+The Texas Department of State Health Services is now reporting 412,107 coronavirus cases in the state as of Thursday, adding a total of 8,800 to the count since Wednesday.

 Currently, 250 of 254 counties in the state have reported positive cases.